 In the literature of airborne transmission, only the propagation of large droplets ($\geq 10 \ \mu$ m) is taken into account.
-However, there is also evidence for the airborne transmission cases with aerosols (< 10 \ \mummum m) [1].
+However, there is also evidence for the airborne transmission cases with aerosols (< 10 \ \mum) [2].
 Therefore, aerosols are also included to the emitted cough particles in our scenario.
-Experimental data in [16], [17] are used for the number and size (diameter) of spherical droplets and aerosols, respectively.
-These data are fitted by using the maximum likelihood estimation for a better implementation in the CFD simulator according to a Weibull distribution which has the probability density function (pdf) for data samples ($x \geq 0$) as given by where k and λ are shape and scale parameters, respectively.
-These parameters are estimated by using the maximum likelihood estimation which is based on finding the unknown parameter values ($\mathbf{y} = [y_1, y_2, ..., y_n]^T$) which maximizes the log likelihood function ($\mathcal{L}n(\mathbf{y}; \mathbf{x})$) as given by [18]
+Experimental data in [36], [37] are used for the number and size (diameter) of spherical droplets and aerosols, respectively.
+These data are fitted by using the maximum likelihood estimation for a better implementation in the CFD simulator according to a Weibull distribution which has the probability density function (pdf) for data samples ($x \geq 0$) as given by